There’s no denying that one of the most taboo topics on growing your Instagram is the follow/unfollow method.

 For example, let’s say that you’ve just got on Instagram and followed 20 new accounts right.
 Out of those 20 accounts, you might get 4-8 (approx) back in follows on your own account.
 Obviously, these aren’t accurate stats, I’m just trying to make an example.

-The same goes for commenting.
+The same goes for commenting, unfortunately.
 Although commenting is a much better way to engage with others on Instagram, you probably won’t see the same kind of conversion rate as what others have seen using the follow/unfollow method.

-And just to clarify, you don’t have to unfollow every person you follow when you’re using this method.
+And, just to clarify, you don’t actually have to unfollow every person you follow when you’re using this method.

-I have actually found a lot of amazing accounts by using the follow/unfollow method & made some amazing connections believe it or not!
+I actually found a lot of amazing accounts when I tested the follow/unfollow method & made some amazing connections believe it or not.

 So what do I think of the follow/unfollow method?

 Well, for the past few months, I have been testing the method on & off using my Instagram account – @ElleyMae and can say that the results definitely do speak for themselves.

 The increase in followers I’ve seen some days has been incredible.